 Booking Appointments via Telephone - including emergency appointments

 To booking routine appointments and daytime emergencies please call 01933 623327 for both routine and emergency same day appointments.

 You are able to book advance appointments over the telephone however we are unable to guarantee access to the doctor of your choice.
 Please use Patient Access to book an appointment to guarantee your selected doctor*.

 *Should your doctor fall ill or be otherwise unavailable to see you due to an unforeseen circumstance you will be either seen by another doctor or have your appointment re-arranged.
 Please bear with us in these times of difficultly, your understanding and patience would be greatly appreciated.

 The appointment system

 The appointment system we operate is a balance between access to medical care within 48 hours and patient choice.
 It provides different forms of access to try to accommodate the needs of most patients.

 We will always try to give you the GP of your choice but this is not always possible on the day of your appointment.
 If you feel you wish to see a particular GP you may have to wait longer than usual.
-Alternatively you can use Patient Online to make your booking to select your chosen GP.
+Alternatively you can use Patient Access to make your booking to select your chosen GP.